Cotton Rock n' Roll: Superlative Night Dreams: Development

-Cotton Fantasy: Superlative Night Dreams was co-developed by Success and Studio Saizensen, known for their work on the Umihara Kawase series, as well as Code of Princess and Blade Strangers.
+Cotton Rock 'n' Roll: Superlative Night Dreams was co-developed by Success and Studio Saizensen, known for their work on the Umihara Kawase series, as well as Code of Princess and Blade Strangers.
 It was directed by Toshinobu Kondo and produced by Shinya Nagatomo, with character designs by Amika Minato, and music by Keisuke "Hagane" Hayase and Kenichi "Tomazo" Arakawa.
 Minato had worked as character designer on Umihara Kawase BaZooKa!, while Arakawa's past works include Rusty (1993) and Game Tengoku.
 Kondo also co-wrote the game's scenario alongside Koji Nakajima, who acted as co-designer with other staff members that collaborated in its development, including co-programmers Soichiro Takahashi and Toshio Obata.
 Both Kondo and Nagatomo recounted the project's history and development process in interviews.
 Due to his liking of horizontal shooters and no one at Success making games with the IP, Nagatomo felt it was important to revive the Cotton series and submitted a proposal for its revival during a call for projects within the company, which was eventually greenlit after being evaluated and well received.
 Kondo stated that the positive reception of Cotton Reboot! was an inspiration for the project.